bbx0/powertop-to-tmpfile/README.md

 sudo systemd-tmpfiles --create /etc/tmpfiles.d/powertop.conf
 ```

-### Automatic mode
+### Automatic workflow

-The automatic workflow works similar the powertop `--auto-tune` option and directly activates all recommendations.
+The automatic workflow mimics the powertop `--auto-tune` option and directly activates all recommendations.
 These are persisted in file `/etc/tmpfiles.d/powertop.conf` and activated on boot.

 ```bash
 # Example execution of the `powertop-to-tmpfile --auto-tune` command